amateurtechguy/AmateurWare/README.md

 ## How does it work?

-You simply just click [here], wait for the assets to load, and you can play it like any normal game!
+- You simply just click [here](https://amateurtechguy.itch.io/amateurware)
+- Install the game
+- Unzip it
+- Run it!

 ## Features:

 - 3 unique minigames